csc302-spring-2021/proj-DaBaby/doc/phase2/technical-report.md

 - Next is finding patterns in the XML to distinguish between question types (in particular radio buttons vs checkboxes), and organizing question dependencies.
 The data in the XML files is semi-structured, and parsing it without any give schema or rules when converting it to the SDC Form object was difficult.
 We relied on finding patterns in the example XML files.
 For example, we found that multiple choice questions with the checkbox selections have a property `maxSelections="0"` versus single choice radio button questions did not.
 The challenge with the question dependencies was with regards to determining when a question is dependent on a specific selection of a (parent) multiple choice question.
 We were ultimately able to derive certain rules based on patterns in the XML structure as described in this [note](https://www.notion.so/XML-Format-1f9e3db3a698472f8428bdb0df7c85c3).
 - The last significant challenge was trying to mitigate the issue of the SQLite DB being wiped clean on every deployment.
 It was crucial to persist data beyond the lifecycle of a single deployment, thus we ultimately switched to a PostgreSQL database that was hosted on a remote server (in the cloud).
 Since we were using Django, the migration to this new database was relatively straightforward.

-#### Our artifacts
+#### Important design artifacts

 Our object models changed over time to take into account new considerations.
-You can view the initial UML diagram (version 1) and the updated version (version 2) with changes highlighted in gray [here](https://www.figma.com/file/IavfCnH57lFSQI2QF0x3ct/UML?node-id=0%3A1).
+You can view the initial UML diagram (version 1) and the updated version (version 2) with changes highlighted in gray [here](https://www.figma.com/proto/IavfCnH57lFSQI2QF0x3ct/UML?node-id=1%3A2&scaling=min-zoom).

 The first consideration is with regards to outdated forms.
 Since we are effectively storing all versions of the forms for any diagnostic procedure ID, in order to distinguish between older forms and the active one, older versions of a form will have a procedure ID of null, hence maintaining that a procedure ID can only be associated with one form.